Ease of Use

 - Western Union

-You can check the real market price of bitcoin (BTC) in GBP with something like this.
-But kudos to Paxful, they actually show the current market price above the open offers (which is accurate).
+You can check the real market price of Bitcoin (BTC) in GBP with something like this.
+Alternatively, you can see the real exchange rate in Paxful when you’re searching for offers (which is accurate).

 Paxful doesn’t set the rates offered on its platform.
 The individual sellers can choose how much they’d like to sell their Bitcoin (BTC) for, and it will vary on a day-to-day basis.